Cloudkibo/OldKiboEngage/Documentation/OPERATIONGUIDE.md

 #### Updates

 If there is update in code, then we need to pull the code.
-Go to folder of KiboSupport using "cd KiboSupport".
+Go to folder of KiboEngage using "cd KiboEngage".
 Run following commands

     git pull origin master